Arizona governor vetoes bill making gold, silver legal tender

 The push to establish gold and silver as currency has become increasingly popular in the United States in recent years among some hardline fiscal conservatives, with the backing of groups including the Tea Party movement, American Principles Project and the Gold Standard Institute.

-Democratic state Senator Steve Farley, an opponent of the measure, had warned it could create massive problems for businesses and government officials trying to administer what would in effect be a dual monetary system.
+Democratic state Senator Steve Farley, an opponent of the measure who had warned it could create massive problems for businesses and government officials trying to administer what would in effect be a dual monetary system, welcomed the veto.

 Had Brewer signed the measure, Arizona would have become the second state in the nation to establish the precious metals as legal tender.
 Utah approved such legislation in 2011.